4dvn/MouseTrap/README.md

 # MouseTrap
 This is an implementation of Bastille's exploit [MouseJack](https://github.com/BastilleResearch/mousejack) using [JackIt's](https://github.com/insecurityofthings/jackit) exploit code.
 Full credit goes to them for discovering this issue and writing the libraries to work with the CrazyRadio PA dongle, as well as the implementation that I have created a Ducky Script for.
 For more information about the vulnerability, as well as vulnerable devices, check out their Github repositories!
+I do not promote the use of this software maliciously.
+This is solely for educational purposes!
 ## What is MouseTrap?
 MouseTrap is a Ducky Script I have written for MouseJack that allows a user to disable firewalls and Windows Defender real-time protection, and install a backdoor remotely through a victim's wireless mouse.
 In roughly 10 seconds, you can have a meterpreter session running without firewall interruption.
 ## Installation